glFusion/banner/README.md

 This method should be used to create ad blocks.

+## Configuration Options
+### General
+#### Display in Templates?
+Select "Yes" to have the banner plugin set template variables based on the category name.
+See "Template Variables" above.
+You should ensure that the appropriate variables are created in your templates if this feature is enabled.
+E.g. If you have a category named "story" then you should have a template variable named `{banner_story}` in all your templates.
+Otherwise the plugin will increment the impression count for ads that are never actually displayed.

+#### Submissions from Site Members?
+Select "Yes" to allow site members to submit their own banners.
+Banners from non-admin users go into the submission queue for moderation.

+#### Send Notification Email?
+Select "Yes" to have an email sent to the site administrator when a non-admin user submits a banner.

+#### Delete Banner with Owner?
+Select "Yes" to have banners deleted when the owner's account is deleted.

+#### Show Target Links in New Window?
+Select "Yes" to have the target links open in a new window when clicked.

+#### Maximum Image Width and Height
+Enter the maximum image dimensions that will be accepted.
+Each category also has maximum dimension settings; this is a global sanity check.

+#### Default Weight
+Enter the default weight for banners.
+Each banner can have a higher or lower weight to increase or decrease the likelyhood of being displayed.

+#### Max Ads to show in Blocks
+Enter the maximum number of ads to be shown in sideblocks for "block"-type ads.

+### Display Control
+#### Show Ads in Admin Pages?
+Select "Yes" to have banners shown in admin pages (those under the /admin/ URL).
+Normally this should be set to "No".

+#### IP Addresses and User-Agents to not be shown ads
+To keep from inflating your impression counts you can enter multiple IP addresses and User-Agent strings here.
+Page requests from any of these addresses or containing any of these user-agent strings will not be shown ads.

+#### Show Ads to the Ad Owner or Ad Administrators?
+Select "Yes" if the ad owner or administrator should be shown their own ads.

+#### Count Clicks Made by the Ad Owner or Administrator?
+These should almost certainly be set to "No" except for initial testing.

+#### Count Impressions for the Ad Owner or Administrator?
+These should almost certainly be set to "No" except for initial testing.

+#### Centerblock Enabled?
+Select "Yes" to globally enable the centerblock function.
+In addition, there must be at least one category with the "Centerblock" flag set.

+#### Centerblock Position
+Select the position of the centerblock ad.
+This has no effect if the previous setting is "No".

+#### Centerblock Replaces the Home Page
+Select "Yes" to have a single banner ad displayed on the home page.
+This may be useful for a splash screen.
+No effect if the Centerblock Enabled setting is "No".

+#### Default Permissions
+These are the default permissions applied to Campaigns, and indicate who can view ads under the campaign and who can submit ads to it.
+Each Banner and Category also has a "group view" permission indicating what glFusion group may view ads.

 ## Credits
 This plugin is based on the Banner Plugin for Geeklog:
 * Auther: hiroshi sakuramoto    hiroron AT hiroron DOT com